breynolds-dev/dotfiles/README.md

 # {dot}files

-My pesonal collection of {dot}files that I wanted to store in case anything ever happened to any one of my workstations or server environments.
+My personal collection of {dot}files that I wanted to store in case anything ever happened to any one of my workstations or server environments.

 ## Antigen Installation
 ```